-YouTube is the uncontested king of online video hosting.
-The brand is so powerful and well-known that most people aren’t even aware that alternative video sites exist, and some of these sites are actually better than YouTube in various ways.
+YouTube is the king of online video.
+The brand is so well-known that most people aren’t even aware that alternatives exist.
+However, other video sites are actually better than YouTube in some ways.
+Like Vimeo, for example.

 YouTube’s mantra is quantity over quality.
-Over 300 hours of footage are uploaded to YouTube every single minute, and all of those videos need to be processed before they can go live.
+Users upload more than 500 hours of footage to YouTube every single minute.
+And YouTube needs to process all of these videos before they can go live.
 In order to handle that kind of load, YouTube must balance compression speed with compression quality.

-The bottom line: If you upload the same video to both YouTube and Vimeo at the same resolution, the Vimeo version will look a lot better because it will have a much higher bitrate.
-The audio will also sound much better because Vimeo supports 320 Kbps.
-Unfortunately, these higher quality settings are only available to subscribers of Vimeo Plus, Pro, or Business.
+If you upload the same video to both YouTube and Vimeo at the same resolution, the Vimeo version will look a lot better because it will have a much higher bitrate.

-Take a second to ask yourself what comes to mind when someone says “YouTube video,” then consider what comes to mind when someone says “Vimeo video.”
-If you have any experience with both sites, then your perception of each brand should be radically different.
+Take a second to ask yourself what comes to mind when someone says “YouTube video”.
+Then consider what comes to mind when someone says “Vimeo video.”
+If you have experience with both sites, then your perception of each brand will be radically different.

 YouTube is basically a video dump.
 You can upload anything you want as long as it isn’t sexually explicit, gory, excessively violent, etc. No one will stop you if you want to upload low-quality content that’s pointless or spammy, whereas Vimeo is very strict about what it allows.

 This is a double-edged sword.
 On the one hand, this limits the kinds of channels you can run on Vimeo (for example, you won’t find any gaming-related content beyond documentaries).
 However, most people perceive Vimeo videos as more professional than YouTube videos.
 In other words, if your output fits into one of Vimeo’s video niches, then being on Vimeo means something.
 It’s certainly more prestigious than being on YouTube.